Microelectronic-Technologies/MeTIOTCommunication/docs/DEVICE_PROTOCOL_DEV_GUIDE.md

 # Device Protocol

-For information on specific commands you can use for each device refer to headers directly below.
-To see how to program new (not yet supported) device protocols or information on how device protocols are handled refer to `Creating New Device Protocols` and `Current Device Protocol Implementation` at the bottom of this page.

-## Fish Tank Protocol

 ## Current Device Protocol Implementation

 **Challenge:** Our `DeviceClient` class's `protocolHandler` is of the type `std::unique_ptr<AbstractProtocol>` which stops us from calling device protocol specific functions (e.g., function to create a calibration packet with specific parameters.)